 It is too easy to become a dictator and bark orders at your toddler without question, but in reality that only acts to strengthen their resolve.

-Imagine a drill sergeant towering above a new recruit, bellowing orders that must be obeyed.
+Imagine a drill sergeant towering above a new recruit, bellowing orders that he must obey.
 That is what you need to avoid.
 In the Army, you know why you are there.
 Acting like this to a stubborn toddler is not going to work.

 Do Not Argue

-They ARE going to argue back, you need to understand that.
-Although I am sure you are more than aware!
+They ARE going to argue back, and you need to understand that.
+Although I am sure, you are more than aware!

 You need to be in a fully chilled state when negotiating.

 Do not get into a situation where you are simply arguing against each other.
-Take a breath and instead of arguing back, simply remaining quiet and let them have their say.
-This is not a sign of weakness, this is a sign that you are willing to listen.
+Take a breath instead of arguing back, simply remaining quiet and letting them have their say.
+This is not a sign of weakness.
+This is a sign that you are willing to listen.
 But this is going to go your way.